BoltzExchange/boltz-backend/docs/api.md

 ### UTXO based chains

-Swaps from UTXO based chains like Bitcoin work by deriving an address based on the preimage hash of the invoice and the refund publick key of the user and waiting until the user sends coins to that generated address.
+Swaps from UTXO based chains like Bitcoin work by deriving an address based on the preimage hash of the invoice and the refund public key of the user and waiting until the user sends coins to that generated address.

 Requests have to contain one additional parameter: